In the technology industry, success requires a mix of different skills and people from different backgrounds.

 We partner proudly with the Pride organisations in the Nordics.
 Read more here, and join the events here!

-Hanna Vuorikoski works as the Head of HR for TietoEVRY Finland.
-With around 3500 employees in 20 sites, Hanna focuses on designing and developing the desired culture, employee experience and leadership at TietoEVRY.
-She enjoys working in a diverse, multi-competency and matrixed organisation, and has a passion for turning business strategy into people actions.
-Connect with Hanna on LinkedIn!
+Hanna focuses on designing and developing the desired culture, employee experience and leadership.
+She enjoys working in a diverse, multi-competency and multicultural organisation, and has a passion for turning business strategy into people actions.
+She is helping leaders and teams to meet their full potential with the support of modern HR.